fanvue/ai-coding/README.md

 Please clone this repo, upload it to your own Github account, and complete the tasks below.
 Once you are done, please send us the link to your public repo.

 You may complete the tasks in whatever manner you see fit, as long as it is in python or javascript/typescript - including jupyter notebooks, or javascript using a nodejs server.
-As such, you **may not** use OpenAI's interface to complete the task.
+As such, you **may not** use OpenAI's playground in your final submission.
+(You can still use it for testing, of course.)

 Time to complete: 2 hours.